Mala2/FSC-BT806/README.md

 Repository Contents
 -------------------

-ONLY_READ_STATUS.ino to translate the ASCII to understandable status
+ONLY_READ_STATUS.ino to translate the ASCII (Commands) to understandable status

-READ_ALL.ino. to real all the incoming ASCII
+READ_ALL.ino. to read all the incoming ASCII (Commands)

 Run by Arduino IDE.